 Grade 1 – Students continue to learn about the Jewish holidays and begin to learn about the place of mitzvot (commandments) in their lives.

 Grade 2 – Students explore stories from the Torah as a basis for understanding key Jewish values.
 They learn Shabbat traditions, rituals, and blessings, and become more acquainted with the Hebrew letters.

 Grade 3 – Students develop a deeper understanding of the Torah as a guidebook for Jewish living.
 Their learning is enhanced through music and a variety of hands-on activities.
 Students also begin to recognize and write Hebrew.

 Grade 4 – Students explore ideas of holiness and spirituality through their role in the world, their connection to others, and their connection to God.
 They also explore the Jewish life cycle—its rituals, symbols, and customs.
 With their parents and Rabbi Gluck, students take a field trip to a cemetery to demystify the space, while exploring Jewish rituals around death and dying.
-In grades 4-6, our students begin to learn the content and meaning of Shabbat, weekday, and festival services through studying key blessings and prayers.
+Students begin to learn the content and meaning of Shabbat, weekday, and festival services through studying key blessings and prayers.

 Grade 5 – Students explore Jewish immigration to the United States and learn about Israel as the homeland of the Jewish People—its history, geography, culture, and politics.
-They and their parents take a field trip to the Lower East Side Tenement Museum in New York City.
+A field trip to the Lower East Side Tenement Museum and Eldridge Street Synagogue in New York City.
 Students continue to study key blessings and prayers.